 Clinical psychologists work in private practice, hospitals, mental health clinics, outpatient care centers, and as independent consultants.

-Can You Practice Clinical Psychology with a Master's?
+Can You Practice Clinical Psychology with a Master's Degree?

-No, you need a doctoral degree to practice independently as a clinical psychologist in most states.
+Yes, a master's in clinical psychology qualifies you for counseling licensure in most states.
+However, you need a doctoral degree and licensure to earn the title of psychologist and practice independently as a clinical psychologist in most states.
 Some doctoral programs require a master's degree in clinical psychology for admittance.

 Career Advancement